NGEA09056U Numerical Modelling in Fluvial, Coastal, Estuarine and Marine Environment

 complex such as MIKE FLOOD and MIKE21

-Analyse, assess and apply results, methods, theory and data in connection with numerical modelling in the fluvial, coastal, estuarine and marine environment
+Analyse, assess and apply results, methods, theory and data in connection with numerical modelling in the fluvial, coastal, estuarine and marine environments.

 Please see Absalon course page.